Scan line: Analogue origin

+The same principle is employed in analogue television, where images are strictly rectangular and scanned in a pattern of straight lines instead of curved arcs.
+In addition to the persistence of vision, the cathode-ray tubes exhibit phosphor persistence.
+There is both a horizontal synchronization signal (which separates the lines) and a vertical synchronization signal (which separates the frames) to make decoding more robust.
+Additional features such as color were added later.
+The general shape of analogue television signals was then inherited into analogue computer display signals.

+In analogue graphics, while each individual scan line is a discrete entity, the brightness levels within each line varies continuously (contrast with digital pixels chopping each line into a fixed number of segments).
+The horizontal resolution of an analogue signal is instead limited by the radio-frequency (RF) bandwidth allowed for each broadcast signal: the crisper a horizontal signal is, the more bandwidth it will need to use extending away from its carrier frequency, preventing other signals from using the same range of frequencies.
+Regulatory limits are set to make sure a reasonable number of channels can co-exist.

+Digital use

 The term is used, by analogy, for a single row of pixels in a raster graphics image.

 Scan lines are important in representations of image data, because many image file formats have special rules for data at the end of a scan line.
 For example, there may be a rule that each scan line starts on a particular boundary (such as a byte or word; see for example BMP file format).
 This means that even otherwise compatible raster data may need to be analyzed at the level of scan lines in order to convert between formats.